March 1930 Radio News

 In Fig. 1a is shown the circuit which is employed to obtain

 the characteristic curve of the tube to be used.
-The curve thus
+The curve

-form of the grid potential and plate current, respectively,
+the wave form of the grid potential and plate current, respectively,

-when an alternating current of 3 volts is impressed on the grid
+when an alternating current of 3 volts is impressed on the

-reading direct currents
+amplifying and reading direct currents

 In its present form this voltmeter is not useful for measuring voltages

 below one volt without the addition of another instrument - a micro-ammeter